 Comments on Premise 12

-Premise 12 states that a necessarily existing mind would be purely actual.
+Premise 12 introduces the concepts of potentiality and actuality and states that a necessarily existing mind would be purely actual or lacking in potencies.
 This is plausible since if it was partially potential then it would lose its necessary or independent existence in at least three ways: (1) its existence would be dependent upon the existence of its potential/actual parts thus making it contingent; (2) it would be composite and this composite would require a cause upon which it would be dependent making its existence contingent; and (3) it would be dependent upon external factors for the actualization of its potentials making it contingent upon them.
 Of course, we would have to accept the reality of potential and actual parts which are often construed as metaphysical parts along with distinctions like form/matter, essence/existence, substance/accident, and genus/species.
 The belief in metaphysical parts is certainly more controversial than the belief in physical parts.
-But I think in this case the distinction is warranted based on how the concept of potentiality can help us make sense of various dispositional analyses (as Barbara Vetter’s Potentiality: from Dispositions to Modality makes clear; for a summary and review, go here).
-And we also have Aristotle’s various reductio ad absurdum arguments in support of potentiality in his Metaphysics, Book Theta, Chapter 3 (translation by W.D.
-Ross):
+But I think in this case the distinction is warranted based on how the concept of potentiality, far from being some antiquated notion, can help us make sense of various dispositional analyses in both philosophy and science (as Barbara Vetter’s Potentiality: from Dispositions to Modality makes clear; for a summary and review, go here).
+Indeed, we may, as Aristotle points out in his Metaphysics (Book Theta, Chapter 3), land ourselves in absurdity if we deny the existence of potentialities:

 “There are some who say…that a thing can act only when it is acting, and when it is not acting it cannot act, e.g. that he who is not building cannot build, but only he who is building, when he is building; and so in all other cases.
 It is not hard to see the absurdities that attend this view.
 For it is clear that on this view a man will not be a builder unless he is building (for to be a builder is to be able to build), and so with the other arts.
 If, then, it is impossible to have such arts if one has not at some time learnt and acquired them, and it is then impossible not to have them if one has not sometime lost them (either by forgetfulness or by some accident or by time; for it cannot be by the destruction of the object, for that lasts for ever), a man will not have the art when he has ceased to use it, and yet he may immediately build again; how then will he have got the art?
 And similarly with regard to lifeless things; nothing will be either cold or hot or sweet or perceptible at all if people are not perceiving it; so that the upholders of this view will have to maintain the doctrine of Protagoras [at Metaphysics 1007b20–22 Aristotle attributes to Protagoras the thesis that “it is equally possible to affirm and to deny anything of anything”].
 But, indeed, nothing will even have perception if it is not perceiving, i.e. exercising its perception.
 If, then, that is blind which has not sight though it would naturally have it, when it would naturally have it and when it still exists, the same people will be blind many times in the day – and deaf too.
 Again, if that which is deprived of potency is incapable, that which is not happening will be incapable of happening; but he who says of that which is incapable of happening either that it is or that it will be will say what is untrue; for this is what incapacity meant.
 Therefore these views do away with both movement and becoming.
 For that which stands will always stand, and that which sits will always sit, since if it is sitting it will not get up; for that which, as we are told, cannot get up will be incapable of getting up.
 But we cannot say this, so that evidently potency and actuality are different (but these views make potency and actuality the same, and so it is no small thing they are seeking to annihilate), so that it is possible that a thing may be capable of being and not be, and capable of not being and yet be, and similarly with the other kinds of predicate; it may be capable of walking and yet not walk, or capable of not walking and yet walk.
 And a thing is capable of doing something if there will be nothing impossible in its having the actuality of that of which it is said to have the capacity.
 I mean, for instance, if a thing is capable of sitting and it is open to it to sit, there will be nothing impossible in its actually sitting; and similarly if it is capable of being moved or moving, or of standing or making to stand, or of being or coming to be, or of not being or not coming to be.”